scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 We'll start by giving our post a filename Jekyll understands.

-1. In the text field near the top middle of the screen (see screenshot below), type in a filename matching our restrictions, then press enter:
+1. In the text field near the top middle of the screen (see screenshot below), type in a filename matching our naming conventions, then press enter:

-- The filename needs to start with the date, using the format YYYY-MM-DD, e.g. 2018-10-17.
+- The filename must start with the date, using the format YYYY-MM-DD, e.g. 2018-10-17.
 Note that the year comes first; hyphens separate the year, month, and day; and that dates with leading zeroes (e.g. 2018-02-05) need to include those zeroes.
 - After the formatted date and an ending hyphen, a short (1-5 word) "slug", with any spaces replaced with hyphens.
 This is going to be part of the URL for your finished post, so something that summarizes your title or otherwise briefly refers to what your post is about is good.
 - End the file name with **.md**, which is the file ending for Markdown files (we'll be using [Markdown formatting](#markdown) to format our posts... more on that below!)
 - In our example, the date is **2018-10-16**, the slug is **henry-rulez**, and putting it all together gives us a filename of **2018-10-16-henry-rulez.md**